smarty/changelog/sdk/go.md

 ## [1.29.0] - 2026-01-23
 - us-street-api
-  - Default match when not set is not Enhanced.
+  - Default match is now set to Enhanced if not explicitly set.

 ## [1.28.0] - 2026-01-19
 - Enable all client to use BasicAuth for authentication.